On this page:

 You must also submit medical documents, which may include:

 Upload these documents through your Student Aid account, or mail them to Student Aid.
-You won’t need to submit this information the next time you apply, unless you’re requesting a grant for disability-related equipment or assistive services.
+You won’t need to submit this information the next time you apply, unless you’re requesting a grant for disability-related equipment or assistive services, or are studying at a reduced course load.

-For more information, see the Schedule 4 form or speak to a disability advisor at your school.
+For more information, see the Schedule 4 form or speak to an accessibility advisor at your school.

 Married or common-law students